 Get your shortlist in order

 Before starting your research for ERP solution advice and comparing ERP vendors and providers, it’s a good idea to jot down the biggest problems or pain point you’re trying to solve.
 What kind of process inefficiencies is your business seeing right now?
 Are you using multiple systems which don’t talk to each other?
 Think about all the processes that are happening in your business each day – including inventory and order management, purchasing, CRM, sales and marketing, and accounting.

 Consider running your shortlist past others in the business to help validate the importance of issues and uncover more opportunities for improvement.
 The most pertinent issues will soon reveal themselves and you can begin putting an order of importance to your list.

 This is an important decision to make early on, as it will dramatically cut down the number of ERP options you need to compare and help crystallise what you’d like to gain from an ERP system.
 For a full explanation of cloud ERP, see our article What Is Cloud ERP Software?
 And What Are the Benefits?.
-To touch on it briefly, choosing a cloud ERP simply means you’ll have an ongoing subscription to the ERP vendor’s software.
+To touch on it briefly, choosing cloud-based ERP software simply means you’ll have an ongoing subscription to the ERP vendor’s software.
 There’s no server equipment to set up as your system is accessed via a secure web interface.

 There’s a lot of flexibility with cloud-based solutions as users can access the system securely from wherever they are.
 There’s no longer a need to be in the office to stay productive.
 You’ll also be able to add functionality as soon as you need it, and all software updates are managed for you automatically by the software vendor.